Version 1.4, October 2014

 Affecting members of the public or a class of people

-13.97 These are words of limitation.
+13.122 These are words of limitation.
 They confine the concept of ‘operational information’ to decision making that affects members of the public in an individual manner or as members of a particular group or class (including an organisation or business entity).
-Examples are decisions or recommendations that concern a right, privilege or benefit of a member of the public or a class of people, or an obligation, penalty or detriment to which a person or class of people may be subject.
+Examples are decisions or recommendations that concern a right, privilege or benefit of a member of the public or a class of people, or an obligation or penalty to which a person or class of people may be subject.

 What is not operational information?

-13.98 The concept of operational information does not encompass all government decision making that directly or indirectly affects the public.
-The following categories of information are examples that would not ordinarily fall within the definition of operational information, even though the information may examine the effect of a government action on the public:
+13.123 The concept of operational information does not encompass all government decision making that directly or indirectly affects the public.
+The following categories of information are examples that would not ordinarily fall within the definition of operational information, even though the information may influence government decision making:

 - policy analysis and decisions occurring within government about legislation, budgets and programs

-- hypothetical discussion within government about the operation of a program or legislation
+- discussions within government about the operation of a program or legislation

-- case study and capability reports that discuss an agency response to an actual or foreshadowed event
+- case studies and capability reports that discuss an agency response to an actual or foreshadowed event

 - audit and evaluation reports on the operation of a government program or compliance with legislative requirements

-- agency case management procedures for recording the handling of a matter or the making of a decision
+- agency case management procedures for recording the handling of an individual matter or the making of a decision.

-13.100 The reference in the definition of operational information in s 8A(1) to information that assists an agency to make decisions or recommendations ‘affecting members of the public’ means that the definition does not extend to agency manuals and rules relating to personnel management and staff conditions of employment.
+13.125 The reference in the definition of operational information in s 8A(1) to information that assists an agency to make decisions or recommendations ‘affecting members of the public’ means that the definition does not extend to agency manuals and rules relating to personnel management and staff conditions of employment.
 Those manuals and rules relate to employees in their employment capacity and not as members of the public.
 Nor, for the same reason, does the definition extend to information held by the Australian Public Service Commission relating to the review of decisions about APS employees.
+However, as noted at [13.129] such information can nevertheless be published by an agency under s 8(4) (other information).

 Failure to publish operational information

-13.103 The rule does not apply to the agency’s performance of a function or the exercise of a power unless the agency had existed for more than 12 months.
-The agency is nevertheless expected to publish operational information under the IPS as soon as reasonably practicable after it acquires that information.
+13.128 The rule does not apply to the agency’s performance of a function or the exercise of a power unless the agency had existed for more than 12 months.
+The agency is nevertheless expected to publish operational information under the IPS as soon as reasonably practicable after it creates that information.

-13.104 Section 8C(1) provides that an agency is not required to publish exempt matter in their IPS entry.
-Exempt matter is matter whose inclusion in a document causes a document to be an exempt document (s 4(1)).
+13.129 Section 8C(1) provides that an agency is not required to publish exempt matter in their IPS entry.
+Exempt matter is defined as, matter the inclusion of which in a document causes a document to be an exempt document (s 4(1)).
 An exempt document is:

-- a document of an agency which is exempt under an exemption provision in Part IV of the Act; if a document contains exempt and non-exempt material the agency should prepare an edited copy (see Parts 5, 6 and 8 of these Guidelines)
+- a document of an agency that is exempt under an exemption provision in Part IV of the Act; if a document contains exempt and non-exempt material the agency should prepare an edited copy (see Parts 5 and 6 of these Guidelines)

-- an official document of a minister that contains some matter not relating to the affairs of an agency or a department of state (see Part 2 of these Guidelines), or
+- an official document of a minister that contains information not relating to the affairs of an agency or a department of state (see Part 2 of these Guidelines), or

 Other information to be published under the IPS